blue crabs are an iconic symbol of the Chesapeake Bay

 The population decline was caused by two factors: over-harvest and reduction of suitable habitat.

 Scientific research indicates that 46% of the total crab population could be caught annually, but the harvest exceeded that sustainable level.
 In 1948, there were 60,000 crab pots in the Chesapeake Bay, but that number expanded over the next 50 years to a million.
-In 2007 the population crashed, and in 2008 Maryland and Virginia cut the harvest by 1/3..
-In the prior 10 years, the harvest level had averaged 62%, far beyond sustainable levels.2
+In 2007 the population crashed, and in 2008 Maryland and Virginia cut the harvest by 1/3.
+In the prior 10 years, the harvest level had averaged 62% of the population, far beyond sustainable levels.2

 The Submerged Aquatic Vegetation (SAV) habitat of the blue crab declined by 50% after 1960, as sediment blocked light from penetrating the water in the Chesapeake Bay.
 Oyster dredging and other fishing practices scalped the bottom of the bay, physically ripping up the SAV beds in the same way an all-terrain vehicle can convert a productive pasture to into a mud bog.3

+Overharvest and habitat destruction by crabbers are not the only causes of population decline.
 Sediment damaging the habitat of the blue crab comes from places far upstream, including the Giles County (headwaters of the James River near the West Virginia border) and Augusta County (headwaters of the Shenandoah River near Staunton).
 Highlighting the tasty blue crab - No crab should die suffocating in oxygen depleted water.
-It should be steamed and eaten with Old Bay and melted butter - helped build support for water quality controls that will help "Save the Bay," in places far from the bay itself.
+It should be steamed and eaten with Old Bay and melted butter - helped build support for water quality controls that will help "Save the Bay" in places far from the bay itself.

 advertising to create support for stream buffers in the Shenandoah Valley emphasized a key benefit of the Chesapeake Bay for people who live far away from the shoreline